astrellon/simple-data-store/README.md

 ## Features
 - Small file size (about 1kb after compression)
-- Immutable
+- Immutable.
-- Simple API
+- Simple API.
 - More structure than something like Redux, keeps things simple once you have dozens of reducers/modifiers.
+- History support.
+- Selector support (along the lines of reselect for redux).
 - No dependencies

 ## Missing Features
 - No way to replay history on another computer or session, this may not ever be possible without further work.

-## Todo
-- Better history features:
-  - A way to control when the history is recorded.
-  - A way to record just parts of the state, such as UI specific patches.
-- More advanced features like thunk, but that's to be decided.

 ## Why?
 Do we ever need more JS/TS libraries?